By Tim Lambert

 In the early 18th century there was a great religious revival in the North American colonies.
 (Later it was given the name ‘The Great Awakening’).
 Leading figures in the revival were William Tennent 1673-1745, a Scottish-Presbyterian preacher, Jonathan Edwards 1703-1758, a Congregationalist, and John Davenport 716-1757.
 The English preacher George Whitefield 1714-1770 also visited the colonies and won many converts.

-Conflict With Britain
+Growing Tensions With Britain

 As the North American colonies grew tension with Britain was inevitable.
 The British felt that the colonies existed for the benefit of the mother country and this attitude was bound to cause resentment.